 Matthew T. Phillips JD

-Matthew Phillips teaches courses in business law and ethics across the Business School's undergraduate and graduate programs.
+Matthew Phillips teaches courses in business law and ethics across the Business School's undergraduate and graduate programs, and he serves as director of the BB&T Center for the Study of Capitalism, which focuses on the connections of business and capitalism to a humane and just society.
 He leverages a passion for innovative teaching and experience as a tax and estate planning lawyer to engage students with the practical intersections of law and business, but also emphasizes the underlying principles that will shape managers' interaction with law and ethical decision-making throughout their careers.
-Matthew serves as director of the BB&T Center for the Study of Capitalism, which focuses on the connections of business and capitalism to a humane and just society.
+He has received awards for excellence in teaching and was named the 2015 Charles M. Hewitt Master Teacher by the Academy of Legal Studies in Business.

-Matthew is a member of the Academy of Legal Studies in Business and its Ethics Section, the North Carolina Bar Association and its Business and Estate Planning sections.
+Matthew is secretary-treasurer and a member of the executive committee of the Academy of Legal Studies in Business.
+He is also a member of the North Carolina Bar Association and its Business, Estate Planning, and Dispute Resolution sections.
 As an instrument-rated private pilot, Matthew enjoys flying single-engine planes, and he is a pilot and legal officer in the Civil Air Patrol (the U.S. Air Force Auxiliary).

-Business Ethics; Professions and Professional Ethics; Character and Leadership; Law; Foundations of Law; Property Rights; Non-Profit Management; Law and Religion; Income Tax; Estate Planning and Administration; Trust Administration
+Business Ethics; Professions and Professional Ethics; Character and Leadership; Law; Foundations of Law; Property Rights; Non-Profit Management; Dispute Resolution; Mediation; Law and Religion; Income Tax; Estate Planning and Administration; Trust Administration

 - JD, Wake Forest University- 2006

 - BA, Wake Forest University (Economics and Religion) - 2000